 A guided tour is the easiest way to see the highlights of the Loire Valley.
-Most tours include several top attractions in a full-day tour, which gives visitors a chance to see the essential places on a short visit.
-Plus, organized excursions ensure a stress-free travel experience.
+Most organized excursions include several top attractions in a full-day tour, which gives travelers a chance to see the essential places on a short visit.
+Plus, organized excursions ensure a stress-free experience.

 For those who enjoy traveling by railway, taking the train to the Loire Valley is a doable option.
 However, the train stops are not close to all of the Loire Valley attractions.
 Train travel allows easy access to only a handful of the top destinations in the Loire Valley: Château de Chambord, Château de Chenonceau, Chartres, Amboise, Bourges, and Tours.